michaelpb/omnic/README.rst

   included JS snippet it will reload the relevant assets when the conversion is finished

-- OmniC also provides an **optional JavaScript viewer system**, hooked right into its conversion system: For example, a Word document might initially show as a JPG thumbnail, then on click show a PDF-based viewer in a modal
+- NOT COMPLETE: OmniC also provides an **optional JavaScript viewer system**, hooked right into its conversion system: For example, a Word document might initially show as a JPG thumbnail, then on click show a PDF-based viewer in a modal